Ovid Butler: Career

 In Indianapolis, Butler established a law firm with partners Calvin Fletcher, Simon Yandes and future Indianapolis mayor, Horatio C. Newcomb.
 He became interested and active in political and social issues.
 Butler held a firm opposition to slavery on moral and religious grounds, which was reflected in his creation of the political, abolitionist newspaper Free Soil Banner in 1849.
 That same year he gave up his law practice and sought early retirement due to poor health.

 Butler University

 As a member of the Christian Church (Disciples of Christ), Butler sought to establish a university for that Christian movement.
 On January 15, 1850, the Indiana General Assembly approved the university.
 On November 1, 1855, the North Western Christian University opened.
 Ovid Butler served as the head of the Board of Directors until 1871.
 He became Chancellor of the University and in 1877, the school became Butler University.
-Butler is also the namesake of the Ovid Butler Society, a recognition society for Butler University's most generous donors.

 Recreation

 Butler's summer months were spent at Indiana's Lake Wawasee where he had a residence in the vicinity of Vawter Park Village.